Honouring darkness and death in grand style – celebrate Halloween the Irish way

 Mythology historian and author Anthony Murphy began to notice a renewed interest in ancient Irish spiritual practices after the economic crash of 2008.
 “Another factor is the shift away from organised religion in Ireland, in the aftermath of paedophilia scandals among Irish Catholic priests,” he says.

-More recently, we’re seeing a global movement towards “decolonised” thinking, which is seeing previously erased or derided indigenous culture and customs being revived, reclaimed and celebrated.
+More recently, we’ve experienced a global movement towards “decolonised” thinking, seeing previously erased or derided indigenous culture and customs being revived, reclaimed and celebrated.
 My friend Chris Connors is a meditation teacher, retreat leader and death doula who splits his time between Ibiza and Ireland.

 “Our own indigenous wisdom traditions are rightfully coming back to new generations in Ireland.
 They are the same traditions that have been revered elsewhere in the world but were somehow ridiculed in our own land – this is telling!
 But it’s changing,” he says.